-How to study with ADHD when nothing seems to stick
+How to study with ADHD when nothing sticks?

 Why is studying so hard with ADHD?